Part 1 of Greta Van Susteren’s interview with Gov. Sarah Palin’s 18-year-old daughter, Bristol Palin (and family), aired last night on Fox News.

 BRISTOL: I’ve seen some of them, and I think people out there are just evil because they don’t know what was going on at all.

 And later in the interview, while Van Susteren was watching the Iron Dog race with Gov. Palin, the governor offered – after suggesting President Obama veto the stimulus bill — this (unprompted) statement on The Fairness Doctrine (some background on that here), cutting off Van Susteren’s important question for young Piper Palin:

-VAN SUSTEREN: All right, Piper, do you have anything to say about the [Iron Dog] race before we end this?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+VAN SUSTEREN: All right, Piper, do you have anything to say about the [Iron Dog] race before we end this?Liz Cox Barrett is a writer at CJR.

 SARAH PALIN: Hey, another thing, though, that, Greta, I would add, too, is not — it’s not just a stimulus package that we need to keep our eyes and ears open about right now in America, but it’s this fairness doctrine.
 It’s these attempts in Congress that are being discussed at this point to shut down voices that are asking the tough questions.
 I know that you’re asking some tough questions, Glenn Beck, Hannity, Bill O’Reilly — you guys are asking tough questions about what’s in this package and about what government is doing.
 Now, if there’s any attempt to quash any of these voices, that’s a scary thing for our democracy, for our country.
 So we have to keep our eyes open and ears open also for that kind of discussion.